Shivgit42/GoBananas-Assignment/README.md

+# GoBananas Assignment

+### `Task Description`

+### Build a Simple React Application with API Integration and Material-UI.
+You must build a single-page application that fetches data from a public API and displays it in a user-friendly format.
+The application should include:

+- A list view displaying items fetched from the API.
+- Basic navigation and styling using Material-UI.
+- A search feature to filter the displayed items.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).